Avengerandy007/sdl-breakout/README.md

 ```

 ## Linux
-### Note: The linux version is kinda freaky and might not work properly.
 Install clang++ and add that it to your PATH.

 Download the SDL2 library for linux using your desired package manager: